-1.3.2 U.S. Air Force Policy Directive (AFPD) 32-70: Environmental Quality
+2.2.3 U.S. Air Force Policy Directive (AFPD) 32-7, Environmental Quality

-This directive establishes the Air Force's policy in achieving and maintaining environmental quality and compliance with NEPA and Executive Order 12114.
+This directive establishes the USAF's policy in achieving and maintaining environmental quality and compliance with NEPA and Executive Order 12114.
 It addresses development and implementation of an Air Force Environmental Quality Program, establishes environmental authorities and responsibilities, and lists directives and laws implemented by this policy.
 (AFPD 32-70)

-1.3.3 U.S. Air Force Instruction (AFI) 32-7040: Air Quality Compliance & Resource Management
+2.2.4 U.S. Air Force Instruction (AFI) 32-7040, Air Quality Compliance & Resource Management

-This instruction implements Air Force Policy Directive (AFPD) 32-70, Environmental Quality; provides details of the Air Force Air Quality Compliance and Resource

-Management Program; and explains how to assess, attain, and sustain compliance with the CAAA; other Federal, State, and local environmental regulations.
+This instruction implements Air Force Policy Directive (AFPD) 32-70, Environmental Quality; provides details of the Air Force Air Quality Compliance and Resource Management Program; and explains how to assess, attain, and sustain compliance with the CAAA; other Federal, state, and local environmental regulations.
 (AFI 32-7040)

-1.3.4 Environmental Impact Analysis Process (EIAP; 32 CFR 989)
+2.2.5 Environmental Impact Analysis Process (EIAP; 32 CFR 989)

-32 CFR 989, EIAP (formally U.S. Air Force Instruction 32-7061), implements AFPD 32-70 and describes specific tasks and procedures for the EIAP both within the United States and abroad.
+32 CFR 989, EIAP (formally AFI 32-7061), implements AFPD 32-70 and describes specific tasks and procedures for the EIAP both within the U.S. and abroad.
 This regulation also identifies directives and instructions with further environmental requirements.

-1.3.5 Executive Order 12114, Environmental Effects Abroad of Major Federal Actions
+2.2.6 Executive Order 12114, Environmental Effects Abroad of Major Federal Actions (EO 12114)

-EO 12114 requires overseas Federal agencies to consider the environmental impacts of proposed actions and effectively implements EIAP assessments for Federal actions outside the jurisdiction of the EPA.
+EO 12114 requires overseas Federal agencies to consider the environmental impacts of proposed actions and effectively implements EIAP Assessments for Federal actions outside the jurisdiction of the EPA.
 Proposed actions under EO 12114 include actions that significantly affect the environment:

-- Outside the jurisdiction of any nation, - Of a foreign nation not participating with the United States and not otherwise involved in the action, - Of a foreign nation impacted by a product, emission or effluent which is prohibited or strictly regulated by Federal law in the United States, and - Outside the United States, its territories and possessions which significantly affect natural or ecological resources of global importance.
+- Outside the jurisdiction of any nation, - Of a foreign nation not participating with the U.S. and not otherwise involved in the action, - Of a foreign nation impacted by a product, emission or effluent which is prohibited or strictly regulated by Federal law in the U.S., and - Outside the U.S., its territories and possessions which significantly affect natural or ecological resources of global importance.

-1.3.6 State and/or Local Requirements
+2.2.7 State and/or Local Requirements

-In addition to Federal requirements, there often are state and/or local air quality requirements applicable to Air Force activities.
+In addition to Federal requirements, there often are state and/or local air quality requirements applicable to USAF activities.
 These requirements vary widely from location to location, and are more appropriate to address on a project-by-project basis.
-Examples of state and/or local air quality requirements applicable to Air Force projects are state indirect source thresholds, state-level environmental assessments, approved state general conformity rules, and state and local ambient air quality standards.
-The analyst/specialist is directed to review state and local regulations at various points throughout the guide and as early in the assessment process as possible.
+Examples of state and/or local air quality requirements applicable to USAF actions are state indirect source thresholds, state-level environmental assessments, approved state general conformity rules, and state and local ambient air quality standards.
+The analyst/specialist is directed to review state and local regulations at various points throughout the Guide and as early in the assessment process as possible.

-1.4 Roles and Responsibilities
+2.3 Roles and Responsibilities